PySpice-org/PySpice/doc/sphinx/source/faq.rst

 According to the Python `operator precedence
 <https://docs.python.org/3/reference/expressions.html#operator-precedence>`_, division operators
 have a higher priority than the matrix multiplication operator.
-In consequence you must have parenthesis to perform something like :code:`(10@u_s) / (2@_us)`.
+In consequence, you must have parenthesis to perform something like :code:`(10@u_s) / (2@_us)`.

 **It is currently an issue ...**